Jane wearing an apron and holding a Masterchef trophy

 The secondary diagnosis was also very hard to deal with initially.

-I was diagnosed just before my five-year all clear, which would have been a huge milestone for me emotionally as well as physically.
+I was diagnosed just before my 5-year all clear, which would have been a huge milestone for me emotionally as well as physically.
 It took much more of a toll on me than my primary diagnosis, and I went for counselling to help me through the stress and emotional strain.
 I really needed that help, and I am so thankful that it was available to me.

 I get very frustrated when people tell me I have been brave.
 Brave is people who rush into burning buildings, not people who have no choice but to fight like hell when your back is against the wall.